|

 of fields.
 It is also fine to have one separate very small font for

-Party add-in fonts that are becoming available (which means your having
+Party add-in fonts (which means your having

-... among other issues), trust me; and just say No. Go with what the
+to install and support them on the eventual downstream users' handhelds, among other issues), trust me; and just say No. Go with what the

 |